csjamesdu/myapi-integration/README.md

 - Develop backend services to connect with third party APIs and process the response data
 - Integrate Angular into the Dotnet Core Project
 - Add retry policy, in memory cache mechanism and in memory database at backend
-- Polishing front-end style and add error handling mechanism with http-interceptor
+- Polish front-end style and add error handling mechanism with http-interceptor

-#### Future
+#### Future Possibilities:
 - Build docker image to containerize the project
 - Deploy docker on the AZURE cloud platform